rdouda/Inventory-System/README.md

 ## Inventory System in Unreal Engine 5

 ### Current features
-* Detecting pickupable items with raytrace
+* Detecting pickable items with raytrace
 * Swapping 2 items
 * Picking up and dropping items
 * Saving and loading the game